 In this post, we shall highlight the few differences between Chinese food and Japanese food.

-Here someone’s made a video on Youtube explaining the differences going through Pinterest which might be nice to watch, but I’ll go more in depth below in this post.
+Here someone’s made a video on Youtube explaining the differences going through Pinterest which might be nice to watch, but I’ll go more in-depth below in this post.

 The Japanese cuisine is much lighter to the stomach

 Japanese cuisine represents the ingredients, cooking, and way of eating in Japan.
 The food is much healthier, and also light on the stomach.

 The use of flat pans allows the Japanese to cook different types of delicious recipes, without the need for using a lot of grease and oil.

 One thing you need to note about the use of the flat pans is that you can cook your food at very high temperatures, without damaging the nutritional value of the food you are preparing.

-Also, as highlighted earlier, the Japanese has one rule of thumb—eating certain foods raw and uncooked.
+Also, as highlighted earlier, the Japanese have one rule of thumb—eating certain foods raw and uncooked.
 This is very prevalent in Japan, especially when it comes to seafood.

 Chinese cuisine requires a lot of preparation

 Mostly, you will find a Chinese cook using a wok to fry different types of food, and this involves constantly turning and mixing the ingredients found in the food.

 There is another interesting thing that you need to note about Chinese cuisine—it is considered to be a big and important part of the Chinese culinary arts.

-You need to note that these names are meant to make the foods standout.
+You need to note that these names make the foods standout.
 Also, the Chinese love using lots of spices and herbs in their dishes, to give the foods more flavors.

-Both the Japanese and Chinese culture have tea tooted as a staple in their cuisine too.
+Both the Japanese and Chinese cultures have tea tooted as a staple in their cuisine too.
 However, it’s important to note that the teas consumed in Japanese cuisine and Chinese cuisine do vary.